-King County Business Law is the law practice of Thomas H. White.
+King County Business Law is the law practice of Attorney Thomas H. White.

 Tom has worked on a wide variety of Business Law matters and can help keep your legal ducks in a row.
 When you are just starting a business you need Entity Formation and advice that helps you protect your personal assets from unhappy customers.
 If you have employees, you need to protect yourself from employee misclassification and other compliance problems that plague new businesses.
 You also need Independent Contractor and Employment Contracts drafted that fit the law of the state of Washington.

 If you generate ideas in your business or you intend to have a meaningful marketing strategy, it’s important that you have Trade Secret, Trademark, and Copyright Protection.
 If you have independent sales agents working for you, you need to make sure your Sales Representative Contracts satisfy the Independent Sales Representative Acts of fifty states.

 If you have a business web site, you need privacy policies, Terms of Service, User Agreements, and Copyrights.

 And if you are putting together a Startup rather than a conventional business and anticipate raising money, you need to ensure that everything from corporate formation to IP Assignment to investment and board member decisions will pass due diligence review from sophisticated investors.

 The unfortunate truth is that people who do not plan in advance for the possibility of their death often leave their family with less support than they would have done if they had planned for it, because default rules are not very good.
 Not only might the wrong person be named as a child’s guardian, but the wrong beneficiary designation can cost an estate nearly half of its retirement plan savings in federal taxes.
 The difference that intelligent estate planning makes is the difference between having your retirement plans take care of your children in their retirement and having the retirement plans near-vanish in five years.